 The 2014 Upper Delaware BioBlitz was held on Saturday, June 28th and Sunday, June 29th at the confluence of the Delaware River and Ten Mile River on the Boy Scouts of America, Greater New York Councils, Ten Mile River Scout Camp.

-Over 55 renowned scientists and amateur naturalists comprised the 9 teams surveying the site.
+Over 60 renowned scientists and amateur naturalists comprised the 9 teams surveying the site.
 They identified 884 unique species including 123 "first occurrences", species never before identified with the data publicly accessible, in Sullivan County.

 The site encompassed a 500 acre plus stretch of the Camp from the Delaware River to and including Maul's Pond and Grassy Swamp Pond.
 The center of activities was at the head of Rock Lake on Cochecton Turnpike.

 The public portion of the event was on Sunday, June 29th from 9am to 3pm.
 There were activities for children and their families including nature walks, demonstrations and programs.

 Here are the 2014 results of species identified by team: